EFT Payment: An Essential Guide to Electronic Funds Transfer

 The use of EFT payments, especially via Apple Pay, substantially increased during the pandemic.
 Retailers adapted EFT to prevent virus spread, and several small businesses began accepting payments on P2P apps like Zelle and Venmo.

-Q: What is an EFTPS?
+Q: What is the EFTPS?

 The EFTPS is an EFT service that allows taxpayers to make payments to the IRS.